By industry

 Master Production Scheduling

 Strategic production planning with rough-cut capacity checks.
-The system balances demand requirements against available capacity, material constraints, and changeover costs — continuously, not just on Monday.
+The system ingests demand signals, customer orders, channel forecasts, promotional plans, and market trends, and balances those requirements against available capacity, material constraints, and changeover costs.
+Planning runs continuously, not just on Monday, so production stays aligned with what the market actually needs.

 Multi-Level BOM Explosion